daryllxd/visa-check-yo/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+4.1.
+Can also update host file and run `pnpm run dev:https` to open in `https://visa-check.local:3000/`

 ## Project Structure

 - `app/`: Next.js App Router pages and layouts